evanhobbs/angular-models/README.md

 model.save();
 console.log(model.toJSON());
 ````

-- One thing to look out for is that the template will want to display the models attributes not the
-model itself.
-For instance:
+### How to use
+- The model's attributes are stored as model.atts (shorthand for model.attributes) so your template will need to reference model.atts not just model:
 ````
 $scope.model = model;
 now in the template this will not work:
 <p>{{model.title}}</p>
 but this will:
-<p>{{model.attributes.title}}</p>
+<p>{{model.atts.title}}</p>
 ````
-- the same thing goes for collections as you will want to use things like ng-repeat on the collection's
+- similarly a collections models are stored as collection.models so things like ng-repeat must reference the collection.models:
-models not the collection itself:
 ````
 $scope.collection = collection;
 now in the template:
 <p ng-repeat="model in collection.models">{{model.attributes.title}}</p>
 ````
 ### To do:
+Want to help? *Yes!*
 - achieve better parity and consistency with how Backbone methods, arguments, etc.
-- finish tests
+- better test coverage
-- remove dependency on underscore
+- remove dependency on underscore by using angular built in methods
 - clean up
 - better docs and instructions